Disconnect your organization from Azure Active Directory

 Select Organization settings.

-Select Azure Active Directory, and then Disconnect directory.
+Select Azure Active Directory, and then select Disconnect directory.

 Enter the name of your organization, and then select Disconnect.

-For answers to frequently asked questions about disconnecting, see the FAQ.
+For answers to frequently asked questions about connecting, disconnecting, or changing your Azure AD, see the FAQ.